monikered/beylines/beylines.md

 a <- read.csv("https://gist.githubusercontent.com/sastoudt/cdc16a5a19cf9ae34db0231782231f27/raw/aa274f6c29273942dee5da34cb6c6a23ec67c8c8/beyLyricsNice.csv") %>% as_tibble()
 ```

-This works!
-Turns out an update was all I needed to fix the ASCII problems I was having earlier.
 In order to tidy this, each column needs to represent a variable, and each row an observation.
 Silge & Robinson define tidy text as a table with one token per row.
 It's going to take a minute for us to get there, so let's start by exploring what we do have.

 Let's look at column names!